camswords/raspberry-pi-instagram-printer/README.md

 See https://docs.oracle.com/cd/E23824_01/html/821-1451/gllgm.html

 #### add a printer ####
-`/usr/sbin/lpadmin -p printer-name -E -v device -m ppd` p Specifies the name of the printer to add.
+`lpadmin -p printer-name -E -v device -P path-to-ppd` p Specifies the name of the printer to add.
 E Enables the destination and accepts jobs. v Sets the device-uri attribute of the print queue. m Sets the PPD file for the printer from the model directory or by using one of the driver interfaces.

-eg. To add an HP LaserJet printer LaserJet by using a JetDirect network interface with the IP address 10.1.1.1, you would type the following command:
+eg. To add an a Canon Selphy 910 printer type the following command:

-$ /usr/sbin/lpadmin -p LaserJet -E -v socket://10.1.1.1 -m laserjet.ppd
+`lpadmin -p canon-selphy-910 -E -v socket://192.168.0.22 -P /usr/share/printer-definitions/canon-cp910.ppd`

 #### What printers are available ####
 `lpstat -p -d`